 Essen tial Service 4 No Activity Minimal Moderate Significant Optimal 4.1.1.
-Maintain a complete and current directory of community organizations? х 4.1.2.
-Follow an established process for identifying key constituents related to overall public health interests and particular health concerns? Х 4.1.3.
-Encourage constituents to participate in activities to improve community health? Х 4.1.4.
+Maintain a complete and current directory of community organizations? Х 4.1.2.
+Follow an established process for identifying key constituents related to overall public health interests and particular health concerns?
+X 4.1.3.
+Encourage constituents to participate in activities to improve community health?
+X 4.1.4.
 Create forums for communication of public health issues? Х 4.2.1.
-Establish community partnerships and strategic alliances to provide a comprehensive approach to improving health in the community? x 4.2.2.
+Establish community partnerships and strategic alliances to provide a comprehensive approach to improving health in the community?
+X 4.2.2.
 Establish a broad-based community health improvement committee? Х 4.2.3.
 Assess how well community partnerships and strategic alliances are working to improve community health? Х

-Strengths Weaknesses Short Term Opportunities Long Term Opportunities Level of partnerships between organizations is very high and allows us to be on target with our goals Partnership and public health have shared brain-trust (Kelsey) that allows the go-between for both worlds Many partnership members wear many hats within the system Relying on relationships is a great tool when the relationships are strong Fully engaging minority populations Rely on partnerships could be problematic if relationships fall apart • So many partners connect with minority populations, so there's opportunity to connect but is it intentional or are we waiting for someone else to do the work? • Solidifying the connection with minority populations
+Strengths Weaknesses Short Term Long Term

+Opportunities Opportunities

+• Level of Fully engaging So many partners Solidifying the

+partnerships between minority populations connect with minority connection with

+organizations is very • Rely on partnerships populations, so there's minority populations

+high and allows us to could be problematic opportunity to connect

+be on target with our if relationships fall but is it intentional or

+goals apart are we waiting for

+Partnership and someone else to do

+public health have the work?

+shared brain-trust

+(Kelsey) that allows

+the go-between for

+both worlds

+Many partnership

+members wear many

+hats within the system

+• Relying on

+relationships is a

+great tool when the

+relationships are

+strong